haomingdev/React-Native-Booking-System/README.md

 2. Description

+    This project is coded in typescript and javascript.
-    The requirements for this project can be categorized into Basic and Bonus requirements.
-For now, only the *Basic* requirements were completed.
+    The requirements for this project can be categorized into Basic, API, and Bonus requirements.
+For now, the *Basic* and *API* requirements were completed.
-    The requirements for *Basic* and *Bonus* are as follows:
+    The requirements for *Basic*, *API*, and *Bonus* are as follows:

-        *Basic Requirements:* (Completed as of this version)
+        2.1 *Basic Requirements:* (Completed as of this version)
         i.
 User Booking Page
             - The user should see bookings under their name organized in a list
             - The bookings should be represented by a card component